Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 # Description of Screw Setup

-An axis is described by the direction, its position and its property:
+An axis is described by
-- direction as vector, e.g. (0,0,1) in Z-direction.
-The angles for rotary and movement for linear axes is as usual right-hand rule, CCW if looking at the arrow
+- axis direction of the rotating/moving axis (in DH the Z axis), e. g.
+(0,0,1) to rotate about the Z axis (rotary axis) or move in Z axis direction (prismatic axis)
-- an arbitrary point on the axis (preferable a point which crosses with other axes, with the base or with the endpoint)
+- an arbitray point on the axis
-- type of axis, rotary, prismatic, palletized-parallel or other
+- type of axis
-- whether axis joints parallel axes or is passive

-All axes are described with reference angles.
-This reference can be 0 degrees each, home angles or anything else.
-With this setup, the endposition and endorientation is calculated and stored.
+The endpoint position is described
+- for a given set of angles (rotary) and positions (prismatic)
+- endpoint as 3-value position and 9-value orientation

+For parallel kinematics
+- how it's organized
+- how the axes movements are related

 This information is sufficient to calculate new positions when changing angles/linear positions and to calculated inverse kinematics (i e. from endposition calculating back to the angles).
 This is possible, because the changed angles/positions are calculated from relative changes in respect to the reference angles.

-For special kinematics types like CoreXY or parallel kinematics, it is necessary to define additional properties.

 # Paden-Kahan subproblems